dvgamerr-app/go-bitkub/README.md

 func main() {
     // Initialize with API credentials
     bitkub.Initlizer("YOUR_API_KEY", "YOUR_SECRET_KEY")
-    // Or use environment variables BTK_APIKEY and BTK_SECRETKEY
+    // Or use environment variables BTK_APIKEY and BTK_SECRET
     bitkub.Initlizer()

     // Get wallet balance